Availability Bias

 What Is Availability Bias?

-In Critical Thinking, Availability Bias is factoring in one prominent example too heavily.
+In Critical Thinking, availability bias is factoring in one prominent example too heavily.

 What is availability bias?